 Over in Graça, you can soak up some of the best views in the city!

-Parque Eduardo VII and Avenida da Liberdade (modeled after the Champs-Élysées, though arguably more peaceful) are also lovely.
+Parque Eduardo VII and Avenida da Liberdade (modeled after the Champs-Élysées in Paris, though arguably more peaceful) are also lovely.

 Many of Lisbon’s smaller museums and historic buildings, including the Monastery of São Vicente, the National Pantheon, the National Tile Museum, the National Coach Museum, and more, are worth adding to your itinerary for Lisbon!